Pumping lemma for regular languages: General version of pumping lemma for regular languages

 From this, the above standard version follows a special case, with both $u$ and $v$ being the empty string.

 Since the general version imposes stricter requirements on the language, it can be used to prove the non-regularity of many more languages.

-Converse of lemma not true
+Invalidity of the lemma converse

 While the pumping lemma states that all regular languages satisfy the conditions described above, the converse of this statement is not true: a language that satisfies these conditions may still be non-regular.
 In other words, both the original and the general version of the pumping lemma give a necessary but not sufficient condition for a language to be regular.

 For example, consider the following language: